DebonairSM/vsol-analyst/README.md

 2. Sign in with your Google account
 3. Create a new project or select an existing one
 4. Start chatting with Sunny about your business
+5. Upload Excel spreadsheets (.xls, .xlsx) to share data with Sunny
-5. When ready, click "Extract Requirements" to generate structured output
+6. When ready, click "Extract Requirements" to generate structured output
-6. Download the requirements.md and workflow.mmd files
+7. Download the requirements.md and workflow.mmd files

 **For Admins:**
 1. After setting up admin access (see Setup section), log in